chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 For other specific stuff like `striptags`, I copied and pasted directly from the Nunjucks package: it’s about 15 lines of code, way easier than using a new dedicated package (as excellent as one of those may be), and at least I can rest assured that whatever was working before will keep working exactly the same way.
 And yes, I also camelCased it!

-{% callout "A word of warning", "⚠️" %}Fundamentally, Vento executes JavaScript.
-This means that we can use `Object.keys` as a filter, but that also means that we need to be more careful with how we name our filters in Eleventy to avoid naming collisions.{% endcallout %}
+{{ callout "A word of warning", "⚠️" }}Fundamentally, Vento executes JavaScript.
+This means that we can use `Object.keys` as a filter, but that also means that we need to be more careful with how we name our filters in Eleventy to avoid naming collisions.{{ /callout }}

 I *believe* that filters that don’t exist have a passthrough behaviour to avoid failing, meaning you don’t get an error or warning about it, but your value doesn’t get transformed (or is spat out as undefined?), so: beware!